exgalcos/exgalcos.github.io/about.md

 Cao, M-X, Sun, P. and Park, J.  Simultaneous test of mean vector and covariance matrix in high dimensional settings, _Journal of Statistical Planning and Inference_,  212,  141-152.
 [Article Link](https://www.sciencedirect.com/science/article/pii/S0378375820301051)

-Cao, M., Park, J. and He, D.  (2019)  A test for the k sample Behrens-Fisher problem in high dimensional data, _Journal of Statistical Planning and Inference_, 201, 86-102.
+Cao, M-X., Park, J. and He, D.  (2019)  A test for the k sample Behrens-Fisher problem in high dimensional data, _Journal of Statistical Planning and Inference_, 201, 86-102.
 [Article Link](https://www.sciencedirect.com/science/article/pii/S0378375818303562?via%3Dihub)

 Park, J.  (2019) Testing homogeneity of proportions from sparse binomial data with a large number of groups,